Amiedeep/pandoc_resume/markdown/resume.md

 ----

-> Certified Kubernetes Administrator, and a DevOps specialist with the **test first mindset** and **8+ years** of experience in financial, trading, and non-profit sectors.
+> Certified Kubernetes Administrator, and a DevOps specialist with the **Test first mindset** and **8+ years** of experience in the financial, trading, and non-profit sectors.
 > Throughout my career, I was privileged to work with skilled people in multiple realms, and elite projects,
 > including Delta Airlines, Football Pools, VAKT, Credit Suisse, et cetera.

 ----